Skyscanner/backpack/CONTRIBUTING.md

 Backpack is developed using Node.
 The required Node version is specified in `.nvmrc`.

-This is enforced using a pre-install hook that calls out to [ensure-node-env](https://github.com/Skyscanner/ensure-node-env).

 If you use [nvm](https://github.com/creationix/nvm) or [nave](https://github.com/isaacs/nave) to manage your Node environment, Backpack has built-in support for these.
 Just run `nvm use` or `nave auto` to install the correct Node version.